nixys/nxs-go-telegram/README.md

 ### PrimeHandler

 `PrimeHandler` is a handler called before any user action handlers, i.e. `CommandHandler`, `InitHandler`, `MessageHandler`, `CallbackHandler`.
-If `PrimeHandle`r returns an error, `ErrorHandler` will be called.
+If `PrimeHandler` returns an error, `ErrorHandler` will be called.
 If `PrimeHandler` returns a `continue` session state as a new session state, following handlers will be called.
 Otherwise session will be switched to specified state.

 Also `PrimeHandler` has an `HandlerSource` arg indicates a source handler where `PrimeHandler` was called.